fusion52/node-react/README.md

 git push heroku master
 ```

-Please read [README-Production.md](README-Production.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [README-Production.md](README-Production.md) for details on deployment to Heroku.

 ## Built With